Posted on January 14, 2014 by Doug Flanders

 Obviously no list is comprehensive, and one size certainly doesn’t fit all, but hopefully this one will prompt you to compile a list of your own, tailor-made for your own wife.
 For any women reading this blog, you may be interested to know that my wife has published a similar list entitled 25 Ways to Show Respect to Your Husband.
 Check it out and let me know what you think.

-Also, for those who have requested printable versions of these articles, you’ll find the list for wives here and the one for husbands here, with an option to print either article in its entirety or as a one-page summary.
+Also, for those who’ve requested printable versions of these articles, you’ll find the list for husbands here and the one for wives here, with an option to print either article in its entirety or as a one-page summary.

 Filed under: Uncategorized | Tagged: 25 ways to show your wife you love her, doug flanders, list for husbands, love, marriage, relationships, respect | 101 Comments »